miker704/Strife/patches.md

     - Created and moved deprecated version of delete dm message modal to deprecated.
     - Restructured error loading screen aka root.html.erb file.
     - Updated Bundle License.
+    - Replaced All Current Alt tags for images with a null prop to work well with negative tex indentation.

 ## Backend Changes